pschilly/gtfo-dcs.org/README.md

 cp .env.example .env
 ```

-Generate an App Key with `artisan` - this is used as a salt for all encryption and is unique to each install.
+Generate an App Key with `php artisan key:generate` - this is used as a salt for all encryption and is unique to each install.

 Once you have copied the .env file - open it up and scroll to the bottom.
 Fill in the following: